HamzaYacub/QAC-Fundamental-Project/README.md

 * Databases

-As I had full control over the topic of this project, I decided to create a car rental system that would allow a user to select a car to rent from a list of available vehicles.
+As I had full control over the topic of this project, I decided to create a car hire system that would allow a user to select a car to rent from a list of available vehicles.

 ## Project Tracking